energinet-singularity/forecast-parser/README.md

 ### File handling / Input

 Every 5 seconds the '/forecast-files/' folder is scanned for new files.
-If one or more files are found fitting the name-filter, they will be parsed one by one.
-The files will be deleted after being parsed.
+Files that fit the name-filter will be parsed one by one and then deleted (other files will be ignored).
+The files must fit the agreed structure (examples can be found in the '/tests/valid-testdata/' subfolder) and naming, otherwise it will most likely break execution and not be able to recover (an issue has been rasied for this).

 ### Kafka messages / Output